-President Obama and Canadian Prime Minister Trudeau put Northern Michigan ice wine on the map when they sipped Chateau Chantal Ice Wine at a state dinner at the White House (article here).
-So what makes ice wine such a northern Michigan specialty?
+President Obama and Canadian Prime Minister Trudeau put Northern Michigan ice wine on the map when they sipped Chateau Chantal’s Ice Wine at a White House state dinner.
+So what makes ice wine such a specialty?

 2013 Ice Wine Riesling

 Black Star Farms

 2013 A Capella Ice Wine—sold out!
 (But they just picked their 2016 season, so stay tuned!)